joshbegley/nyt-latest/README.md

 **Our New Podcast**\
-`We explore the controversial debate over health care for trans youth.`\
+`In “The Protocol,” we explore the controversial debate over health care for trans youth.`\
 https://nytimes.com/2025/06/06/briefing/the-protocol.html

 **Reported Tornadoes Touch Down in Northwest Texas**\